-- How do relationships with families: - " reflect the unique geographical, cultural and community context of the service? - " welcome, reflect and draw on the voices, priorities and strengths of the children and families at the service?

-- How do educators, co-ordinators and the educational leader: - " actively support families to build relationships with other families and with relevant community services to strengthen child, parenting and family outcomes? - " consistently tailor their approaches to communicating with and engaging with each family in recognition of individual families' circumstances and ways of connection, and seek out families' views on their preferred means of communication and participation from enrolment? - " draw on their knowledge of each family to provide thoughtful and tailored opportunities for each family to participate in the service, for example building a sense of belonging for Aboriginal and Torres Strait Islander families? - " explore opportunities to build trust and support families to contribute to the educational program in ways that celebrate and share their strengths, beliefs and culture with children, families and the service team? - " build and maintain community partnerships that support and promote parenting and family wellbeing and proactively and respectfully engage with families to support their parenting and family wellbeing circumstances and priorities?
+- How do relationships with families: - " reflect the unique geographical, cultural and community context of the service? - " welcome, reflect and draw on the voices, priorities and strengths of the children and families at the service? - How do educators, co-ordinators and the educational leader: - " actively support families to build relationships with other families and with relevant community services to strengthen child, parenting and family outcomes? - " consistently tailor their approaches to communicating with and engaging with each family in recognition of individual families' circumstances and ways of connection, and seek out families' views on their preferred means of communication and participation from enrolment? - " draw on their knowledge of each family to provide thoughtful and tailored opportunities for each family to meaningfully participate in the service (for example building a sense of belonging and a culturally safe environment for Aboriginal and Torres Strait Islander families)? - " explore opportunities to build trust and establish a culturally safe environment that supports families to contribute to the educational program in ways that celebrate and share their strengths, beliefs and culture with children, families and the service team? - " build and maintain community partnerships that support and promote parenting and family wellbeing and proactively and respectfully engage with families to support their parenting and family wellbeing circumstances and priorities?